AncorGG/Twitch_Assignment/ReadMe.md

 ## Getting Started

 This is where the set of instructions of the project would be.
-The I developed it was with the use of tools such as Visual Studio Code and following the basic structure of XML tags:
+The way I developed it was with the use of tools such as Visual Studio Code and following the basic structure of XML tags:

 ```shell